clirdlf/ndsa.org/groups/climate-watch.md

 Please reach out to Sibyl Schaefer (sschaefer(at)ucsd(dot)edu) if you have questions for the group.

 - Sibyl Schaefer, Lead Vision and Strategy
-- Tricia Patterson, Lead Coordinator and Logistics
+- Julie Shi, Lead Coordinator and Logistics
-- Elvia Arroyo-Ramirez
 - Moriah Caruso
 - Kristen Chua
 - Emily Holmes